HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 ### Enhancement of XGBoost Over GBM

 Since XGBoost is child of GBM, there are many similarities between the algorithms and their tuning parameters.
-Here is a short list of ways in which both algorithms are similar:
+Here is a short list of ways in which both algorithms are similar [[ODSC - Open Data Science]][XGBoost: Enhancement Over Gradient Boosting Machines]:

 * Offer implementations of Classification and Regression Tree (CART) model framework.
 * Inclusion of a form of gradient descent in minimizing the loss function